 Changes in the color of your teeth may be subtle and happen gradually.
 Some yellow color may be inevitable.

-Teeth can look more yellow especially as you age.
+Teeth can look more yellow or darken especially as you age.
 As the outer enamel wears away, the yellowy dentin underneath becomes more visible.
-Dentin is the calcified tissue beneath the enamel.
+Dentin is the second layer of calcified tissue beneath the outside enamel layer.

 If you’re looking to whiten your teeth, you do have some alternatives to conventional methods.